biggs/dotfiles/README.md

 cd && brew bundle --global
 ```

-Run some of commands from script to install vim plugins and spacemacs.
-(TODO: start doing this in nix?)
+Run more commands from script to install vim plugins and doom.
 - `:BundleInstall` and start spacemacs